qiang-yi/GEOG476/lecture/lec11_web_map_service.md

   3. a choropleth map "the ratio of population in flood zone per county"
   4. a basemap.

-Please modify and add the following code to create a toggle control for Layer 1-3.
+Delete all javascript codes between the `<script>` tags in index.html.
+Modify and add the following code to create a web map to show the multiple layers.

 ```javascript